How to Password Protect Files Online

 - At least 12 characters

-- Mix of uppercase, lowercase, numbers, and special characters
+- Mix of uppercase, lowercase, numbers, symbols

-- Random strings or passphrases with no common words
+- Random strings or passphrases

-Sharing Passwords Securely (Separate Channel)
+Sending Passwords Securely

-Here's critical: never send the password in the same message as the file or link.
+This is critical: never send the password in the same message as the file or link.

-Instead, use separate channels:
+Use separate channels:

 | Link Sent Via | Password Sent Via |